THEUNFORGIVENNN/creepywalker---OSINT-tools-by-L/README.md

 This tool leverages external APIs and browser automation via Selenium, and outputs results in a colorful, easy-to-read format using colorama.

 Setup and Running CreepyWalker from Scratch
-    1. Environment Setup
-a.
-Install Python
-Ensure that Python is installed on your system.
-You can check by running the following command:

-  "python --version"

-If not installed, you can download and install Python from python.org.

-2.)
+1.)
 Download the Project
 a.
 Clone the Repository from GitHub
 If you have Git installed, you can clone the CreepyWalker repository by running the following command:

     git clone https://github.com/username/creepywalker.git

-3.)
+2.)
 Install Dependencies

 a.
 Create a Virtual Environment (Optional but Recommended) It is recommended to use a virtual environment to isolate dependencies.